Unity-UI-Extensions/com.unity.uiextensions/README.md

 All these scripts were put together for my latest book Unity3D UI Essentials Check out the [page on my blog](http://bit.ly/Unity3DUIEssentials) for more details and learn all about the inner workings of the new Unity UI System.

+### The downloads ###
+As this repo was created to support my new Unity UI Title ["Unity 3D UI Essentials"](http://bit.ly/Unity3DUIEssentials), in the downloads section you will find two custom assets (SpaceShip-DemoScene-Start.unitypackage and RollABallSample-Start.unitypackage).
+These are just here as starter scenes for doing UI tasks in the book.

+I will add more sample scenes for the UI examples in this repository and detail them above over time.